Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-SDSU requires drone operators to coordinate with campus police before conducting any drone operations on university property.
-Dana J. Dykhouse Stadium has a temporary flight restriction (TFR) during athletic events.
+SDSU requires coordination with campus police for any drone operations on university property.
+Dana J. Dykhouse Stadium has a Temporary Flight Restriction (TFR) in effect during athletic events.

-Restrictions: Campus police coordination required prior to operations.
-Dana J. Dykhouse Stadium TFR during athletic events.
+Restrictions: Campus police coordination required before flight.
+Stadium TFR applies during football games and other athletic events.
+No flights without prior authorization.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.